I hate making packed lunches.

 I can just about create something for myself if I know that’s all that stands between me and certain starvation, but I don’t like it.

-The main reason my kids have school dinners (however much horse or other rogue animal might be in them) is because I couldn’t bear to be buttering bread, dreaming up fillings, stuffing it into lunch boxes (named top and bottom) and then remembering to hand the damn things over.
+The main reason my kids have school lunches and get snacks from Canberra Vending Machines is because I couldn’t bear to be buttering bread, dreaming up fillings, stuffing it into lunch boxes (named top and bottom) and then remembering to hand the damn things over.

 Specifically here’s what I hate:

 - Plastic boxes and their intrinsic inability to be in the same house as their lid… at the same time.

 - Lunch envy – there’s always some smug person scoffing an organic and fresh looking concoction of something with exactly the perfect implement.

 - Leaks and squashes – no not innovative ingredients, what happens to at least 50 per cent of all packed lunches (except for other people’s).
 The aforementioned plastic box lid, in its attempt to escape the box, will cause leakage… usually smelly leakage.
 And anything that doesn’t leak will be mashed to unappetising.